PayDock/e-commerce-woo/readme.txt

 5. **Obtain Admin Credentials**

-To download the latest version of PowerBoard's WooCommerce plugin, you can manually trigger a build and download the generated artefact directly from GitHub:
+To download the latest version of Paydock's WooCommerce plugin, you can manually trigger a build and download the generated artefact directly from GitHub:

 1. **Trigger the Build**
-   - Visit the Actions tab in PowerBoard's GitHub repository: [PowerBoard GitHub] (https://github.com/PayDock/e-commerce-woo/tree/power_board)
+   - Visit the Actions tab in Paydock's GitHub repository: [Paydock GitHub] (https://github.com/PayDock/e-commerce-woo/tree/paydock)
-   - Under Workflows, find the workflow named "Build and upload the PowerBoard plugin"
+   - Under Workflows, find the workflow named "Build and upload the Paydock plugin"
    - Click on "Run workflow"
    - Select the branch and click the green "Run workflow" button